 The Barbados Stock Exchange and its wholly owned subsidiary, the Barbados Central Securities Depository (BCSDI) are designated as Self Regulatory Organizations (SROs) under the Securities Act and are regulated by the Financial Services Commission.

-The Barbados Stock Exchange Inc. is a member of the World Federation of Exchanges with Correspondent Status.
+The Barbados Stock Exchange Inc. is a member of the World Federation of Exchanges with Affiliate Status.

 The Role of the Financial Services Commission